 Genres: Comedy, Sports

-Hinata Shoya is someone who is teased for his short height often and told that he won’t be able to do things that his others who have height will do.
+Hinata Shoya is often teased for his short height and told that he wouldn’t be able to do things that his others who have height will do.
 But things change for him when he saw a local Volleyball match featuring Karasuno High’s ACE player who was short in stature just like him, but no one was able to reach higher than him in the air, and he ruled the court single-handed.
 Filled with inspiration, enthusiasm, and an utter willingness to be the someone he just saw, he instantly started with Volleyball.

-The story revolves around how he ends up at Karasuno High, which has not been the same since and meets his new teammates, along with different characters like Kageyama, his friend/nemesis who happened to be on the same team.
+The story revolves around how he ends up at Karasuno High, which has not been the same since he meets his new teammates and has different characters like Kageyama, his friend/nemesis who happened to be on the same team.
 Someone who needs a little inspiration or motivation should go for this anime, and there are chances that you would itch to be on that volleyball court after you’re finished with the first season.